 Believing herself to be the reincarnation of Eva Peron, Tymoshenko said her biggest success during her two year tenure as Prime Minister was leading Ukraine out of financial crisis.
 She said last week the country has come out “stronger, not shattered, not in pieces, not devoid of blood, or lost,” She said her government had renewed the aviation industry, built a new hydroelectric station, and led the way with agriculture production. “[We] managed to reach leading positions in the agrarian sector in the world…[and] did not let the agrarian sector to drop its production even half a percent,” she said.
 “We are building what is needed for the Euro 2012.
 We modernized factories.
 Yes, it was difficult, but during a crisis, things are difficult.”

-Yanukovich draws most of his support from the Russian-speaking areas of the industrial east and the south.
+Yanukovich draws his support from the Russian-speaking areas of the industrial east and the south.
 He has promised an economic revival, new jobs, pay raises, judicial reforms and tax-free policies for small enterprises for five years.
 Yanukovich is a Russian speaker with only halting ability in Ukrainian.
 But he is no longer the Russian lapdog he was five years ago.
 Since 2004 Ukraine has effectively created a distinct new national consciousness by banning Russian on national television and in university entrance exams.

 The runoff election will be tight and the role of third placed Sergei Tigipko will be vital.
 As well as being an economic minister, Tigipko was a central banker and a former adviser to both Yanukovych and Tymoshenko.
-Though officially staying neutral, he has in the past expressed interest in working as prime minister under either.
+Though officially staying neutral, he has expressed interest in working as prime minister under either.
 He will probably be able to name his price to guarantee either candidate victory.